Lincoln-cn/JAiRouter/docs/en/security/jwt-authentication.md

 Authentication Priority:
 1. If the request contains a JWT token, JWT authentication is used first
-2. If JWT authentication fails or no JWT token exists, try API Key authentication
+2. If JWT authentication fails or no JWT token exists, API Key authentication is attempted
-3. If both authentication methods fail, return a 401 error
+3. If both authentication methods fail, a 401 error is returned

 ## Performance Optimization